The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - File share for the project team.

 ## Participation

-**Contact**
+**Support** --> Reporting Bugs and Providing Suggestions with tickets only!

-The project team only uses the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) for contact:
+The project team is only accepting tickets in the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) but with no promises to response times or realisation!
-- Use the Issue Tracker to post a Ticket if you have a question for the project team, to report a bug or make a Project Enhancement Proposal (PEP).
+- Read this wiki page '[Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/wiki/Issue-Tracker)' first!
-- Please use the proper labels to tag the ticket for your issue accordingly!
+- Please use the proper labels as described on the wiki page to tag the ticket for your issue accordingly!

-**Support**

-Currently we are only accepting tickets in the Issue Tracker but with no promises to response times or realisation.
 - Support is very limited, because this project is currently not an active open source project.
 - Expect at least several days of delay or more for a ticket response!
 Handling tickets is not a priority!
 Maybe we look once a week! ;)

+**Contact**

+Use the Issue Tracker to post a Ticket with the label 'CON' for 'Contact' if you want to request a personal conversation with one of the team members.
+- A free one-on-one secured [JITSI meeting](https://meet.jit.si/) for a good quality voice call with the option to use the webcam too.

 **Pull requests**

 Currently we are not accepting pull requests from GitHub users other than the current team members.
+- If you want to contribute to The GeoStack Project then post a ticket in the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) with the label 'PEP' for 'Project Enhancement Proposal' or 'CON' for 'Contact' depending on what you would want to contribute.

 **New Team Members**